census-instrumentation/opencensus-specs/resource/Resource.md

 }
 ```

-For another, hyopthetical, backend a simple unique identifier might be constructed instead
+For another, hypothetical, backend a simple unique identifier might be constructed instead
 by its exporter:

 ```